Apsu/Canary/README.md

 - Bigram: A sequence of two keys (not containing space)
 - Trigram: A sequence of three keys (not containing space)
 - SFB: Same Finger Bigram; a bigram that requires the same finger for both keys
-- Redirect: A trigram which changes direction on the same hand
+- Redirect: A trigram which changes direction on the same hand (excluding SFBs)
-- Roll: A trigram which changes hands once
+- Roll: A trigram which changes hands once (excluding SFBs)
-- Alternate: A trigram which changes hands twice
+- Alternate: A trigram which changes hands twice (excluding SFBs)

 ---